Skip to content

 After about three years of caring for the oysters, until they reach a size suitable for producing a pearl, the oysters are removed from the water to carry out the nucleation process .

-Operator inserting a nucleus into an Akoya oyster
+Worker inserting a nucleus into an Akoya oyster

 Visit our collection of jewelry with Freshwater Pearls Here